libgdx/gdx-liftoff/Architecture.md

   - Autumn MVC handles application preferences from the [`preferences`](src/main/kotlin/gdx/liftoff/preferences) package.
 They include some values such as package name of the generated project which are cached from the previous tool usage.
-  - Custom annotation processors ensure that thisstep  also creates classes that represent official and third-party extensions, project templates, languages, and libGDX platforms.
-An appropriate annotation is sufficient to register them in the application, and they require no further setup.
+  - Custom annotation processors ensure that this step also creates classes representing official and third-party extensions, project templates, languages, and libGDX platforms.
+A respective annotation is sufficient to register them in the application, and they require no further setup.
 - Component methods annotated with `@Initiate` are called after the components are constructed.
   - [Configuration.initiate](src/main/kotlin/gdx/liftoff/config/Configuration.kt) loads a custom VisUI skin and extends